pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 [Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) is a fully managed database as-a-service (DBaaS) provider that offers managed Redis clusters.
 Redis Enterprise Cloud clusters can be accessed via network peering in AWS or Google Cloud, or over the internet.
 The [Redis Cloud provider](https://www.pulumi.com/registry/packages/rediscloud/) allows you to manage Redis Enterprise Cloud resources in Pulumi programs.

+Some of Redis Enterprise Cloud's key features include:

+* Automated failover, backups, and scaling.
+* Linear scaling based on a serverless architecture, with an optimized engine that provides higher throughput and lower latencies compared to solutions based on Redis' open-source version.
+* A subscription-based pricing pricing model based on consumption (as opposed to being billed hourly on provisioned hardware).

 ## Architecture

 The architecture you'll build will include: